 Fresh, high-quality beans will make all the difference in your coffee’s taste.
 Purchasing from a Master Roaster will help ensure your coffee tastes delicious every time.

-A coffee scale will allow you to measure how much coffee you are using.
+A coffee scale will allow you to measure how many grams of coffee and grams of water your’e using.
 This may seem like an annoying extra step, but this is for your benefit, trust me.
 If your coffee tastes too strong or weak, you can easily adjust it for next time since you know how much coffee you used previously.
 Scales are also great because once you make that perfect cup of Joe, you can repeat it the next time.

 Alright, let’s finally get into how a French Press works.
 This brewing method uses an immersion brew.
 Once you’ve coarsely ground your beans and boiled some water, you’re ready to start the brewing process.
 Add the grounds (I use 30 grams) and then the water (I use 500 grams).